srgio-es/teamcenter-mcp-server/memory-bank/progress.md

    - Some Teamcenter API responses use `any` types
    - This reduces type safety and may lead to runtime errors
    - Plan: Create more specific type definitions
-   - Status: Partially addressed with typed interfaces
+   - Status: Improved with TCLoginResponse interface and other typed interfaces

 2. **Error Handling**:
    - Some error cases may not be handled specifically
    - Generic error messages may not be helpful for troubleshooting
    - Plan: Add more granular error handling
-   - Status: Improved with AppError class and error types
+   - Status: Significantly improved with AppError class, error types, and standardized error responses

 3. **Session Management**:
    - Sessions may expire during long periods of inactivity